handsontable/hyperformula/docs/guide/types-of-values.md

 ## Forcing the string value type

-Similarly to other popular spreadsheet software, HyperFormula automatically detects the type of an input value.
+Like most spreadsheet software, HyperFormula automatically detects the type of an input value.

-On some occasions, the value should be treated as a string even though it's parsable as a formula, number, date, time, datetime, boolean, currency or percentage.
+But sometimes the value should be treated as a string even though it's parsable as a formula, number, date, time, datetime, boolean, currency or percentage.
-Typical examples are numeric values with no number semantics, such as zip codes, bank sort codes, social security numbers, etc.
+Typical examples are numeric values with no number semantics, such as ZIP codes, bank sort codes, social security numbers, etc.

-To prevent the automatic type conversion, you can prepend the string value with an apostrophe character (`'`).
+To prevent the automatic type conversion, prepend the string value with an apostrophe (`'`).

 ```js
 const hf = HyperFormula.buildFromArray([